verify-on-device

 CircularProgressIndicatororProgressBarelements — an operation is in progress, keep waiting.- Empty state views with text like "No orders yet" — the screen IS loaded, just empty.
 Do NOT keep waiting.

-When NOT to retry: If mobile_list_elements_on_screen returns the same result 3 times in a row with no change, the screen is stable.
+When NOT to retry: If the layout (full or diff) returns the same result 3 times in a row with no change, the screen is stable.
 The element you want is genuinely not present — consider scrolling or navigating differently.

 Timing Guidelines